Epiphyllum spp.

 Known as “orchid cacti” these plants are recognizable by their long, succulent, flattened stems which are typically at least a couple of inches wide.

-The foliage of these plants can grow to impressive lengths, depending on the species or cultivar, reaching two feet to upwards of ten feet.
+The foliage can grow to impressive lengths, depending on the species or cultivar, reaching two feet to upwards of 10 feet.

 The stems generally have an arching, weeping growth habit, making them well-suited to growing in hanging baskets.

-The leafless stems of epiphyllums are smooth and tend to be flat, though some exhibit three-sided growth.
+The leafless stems are smooth and usually flat, though some exhibit three-sided growth.
 These stems have notched margins, and can produce aerial roots.

-The big attraction for fanatics of these spineless cacti, though, is their flowers.
+The big attraction for fanatics of these spineless cacti is their flowers.

 Most blooms are four to eight inches across, though the blooms of some orchid cactus cultivars can reach a staggering 14 inches wide.
 They are, to put it mildly, rather showy.